qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_twi.rst

 .. image:: img/modeler_twi/twi_filled.png

 This is the result that you will obtain (the default singleband pseudocolor inverted palette has been used for rendering).
+You can use the ``twi.qml`` style provided.

 .. image:: img/modeler_twi/twi_layer.png